Cecil J. Williams

-Cecil J. Williams (born November 26, 1937) is an American photographer, publisher, author and inventor whose photographs document the civil rights movement in South Carolina beginning in the 1950s.
+Cecil J. Williams (born November 26, 1937) is an American photographer, publisher, author and inventor who is best known for his photographs documenting the civil rights movement in South Carolina.

 He began his career at an early age, photographing wedding and family parties.
 He studied art at Claflin University, while also being a photographer for the university.

 His work has been published in hundreds of books, newspapers and television documentaries.
 His photography and art has been exhibited in galleries in the Southeast.

-The Cecil Williams South Carolina Civil Rights Museum in his hometown of Orangeburg, South Carolina features hundreds of his civil rights photography for national publications.
+The Cecil Williams South Carolina Civil Rights Museum in his hometown of Orangeburg, South Carolina features hundreds of his photographs documenting the civil rights movement for national publications.
 The museum focuses on history he has captured in South Carolina.

-Life and career
+Early life

 Cecil J. Williams was born on November 26, 1937, and raised in Orangeburg, South Carolina.

 He was the third child of Ethel and Cecil L. Willams.
-His parents both have mixed ancestry; his mother side is half white, and his father half Native American.
+His parents both have mixed African-American ancestry; his mother's side is half white, and his father's half Native American.

-Ethel Williams spent her whole life as a decided educator, teaching at the elementary, high school, and college level.
+Ethel Williams spent her whole life as a dedicated educator, teaching at the elementary, high school, and college level.
 Cecil L. Williams was a self-employed tailor, with an almost 80% white clientele.
 He did the alterations for downtown stores such as Belk-Hudson, Barshay Marcus Clothing Store, and Limehouse Men's Stores.

 Williams helped his father with his business by delivering the clothes back to the stores when they were finished, and at the end of the week delivered the bills and collected money for his father's services.

 At the age of 9, Williams received a gift which changed the course of his life.
 His older brother had been given a camera by his mother, but he went on to be more interested in music and the saxophone, which ultimately led him to hand the camera down to Williams.
 A Kodak Baby Brownie was the first camera he would ever own, which he still has, and which still works.
 This was the start to a newfound passion, and he later used an extra bedroom in the family's house as a darkroom to develop negatives.

 He began photographing people on Sundays when people were dressed at their finest.
 As he kept taking pictures, he began to realize that he could make money from this.
 He began earning a dollar or two by taking pictures of people in the local Edisto Gardens.

 At age 11, he photographed his first wedding.

 When Williams was 12, his mentor, E.C.
 Jones from Sumter, South Carolina, asked him to take photos of the churches of Clarendon County, which happened to hold the families of the DeLaine and the Pearson families from the Briggs v.
 Elliott petition.